achleey/LENSEGUA-translator/README.md

   | `gui_static.py` |  Runs the graphic interface performing only static sign language translation.|
   | `gui_complete.py` |  Runs the graphic interface performing both static and dynamic sign language translation.|

 **06\.
-App development:** Contains the code to package a Python application for macOS in Alias mode.
-This prototype is not built for distribution.
+App development:** This folder contains the code to package a Python application for macOS in Alias mode.
+Note that this prototype is not intended for distribution.
+The contents of this folder should be executed alongside the graphic interface resources.

   | File name | Description                |
   | :-------- | :------------------------- |